itisirene/itisirene.github.io/_publications/2023-03-paper-title-number-2.md

 permalink: /publications/2023-03-paper-title-number-2
 excerpt: 'This is a literature review paper comparing calculator use policies and practices in college entrance examinations across 30 countries and regions.'
 date: 2023-03-01
-venue: 'Journal of East China Normal University'
+venue: 'the Journal of East China Normal University'
 ---